-Nature-loving homeowners like to put out feeders, and plant certain flowers and shrubs, to lure birds into their backyards.
-That’s because birds not only lend more vigor and melody to the life of a garden, they are also responsible for pollination and pest control.
+Nature-loving homeowners like to put out feeders and plant certain flowers and shrubs, to lure birds into their backyards.
+That’s because birds not only lend more vigor and melody to the life of a garden, but they are also responsible for pollination and pest control.

 The Right Way to Keep Birds Out of Your Vegetable Garden

 Still, the wise gardener understands that birds perform an important function in the ecosystem.
 We recognize why we should ensure that avian populations don’t dwindle any faster than they are dwindling now.

 So, below are seven ways to protect your backyard harvests without harming unwanted birds.